How to stream NFL games for the 2023 season | TechCrunch

 Fubo

 Fubo also stands out because it offers 4K viewing, which may be a deciding factor for viewers who care about that sort of thing.
-Rival YouTube TV also supports 4K, however, subscribers have to pay $19.99/month for the 4K Plus add-on.
+Rival YouTube TV also supports 4K, but subscribers have to pay $9.99/month for the 4K Plus add-on.

 Playoff games on Fox and the Super Bowl will be available in 4K.